yoshida-lab/XenonPy/docs/source/features.rst

 Inverse design
 --------------

-Inverse molecular design is an important research subject in materials science that aims to computationally create new chemical structures with desired properties.
+Inverse molecular design is an important research subject in materials science that aims to create new chemical structures with desired properties computationally.
 XenonPy offers a Bayesian molecular design algorithm based on [8]_ that includes a SMILES generator based on N-gram model, likelihood calculator, and a sequential Monte Carlo algorithm for sampling the posterior distribution of molecules with properties specified by the likelihood function.
-Details of this algorithm, which is called iQSPR, can be found in [10]_.
-An example of using iQSPR to search for high thermal conductivity polymer can be found in [9]_.
+Details of this algorithm, which is called iQSPR, can be found in [9]_.
+An example of using iQSPR to search for high thermal conductivity polymer can be found in [10]_.

 See tutorial at :doc:`tutorials/7-inverse-design` to learn how to perform inverse molecular design using iQSPR in XenonPy.